ariliammax/wire-wire-wire/notebook.md

 In both parts, we invert control to common code that is shared between them.

 _"Arf, she said."_ - Frank Zappa ~ _MS_

+### 2023.02.21

+The semantics of deleting an account containing undeliverered messages is that those messages are deleted.

+_"Arf, she said."_ - Frank Zappa ~ _MS_